Gaojiayuan station

-Gaojiayuan station (高家园站 (高家園站, Gāojiāyuán zhàn)) is a station on Line 12 and Line 14 of the Beijing Subway.
+Gaojiayuan station (高家园站 (高家園站, Gāojiāyuán zhàn)) is a station on Line 12 of the Beijing Subway.
+At the same time, it is a planned interchange station between Line 12 and Line 14.
 The Line 12 station opened on December 15, 2024.
-Due to the slow and uncertain progress of demolition and relocation of the occupied area for the station equipment buildings, the opening date for the Line 14 station has not yet been determined.
+Due to the slow and uncertain progress of demolition and relocation of the occupied area for the station equipment buildings, as well as the unstable surrounding hydrogeological conditions, the opening plan for the Line 14 station has been shelved.

 Location

 The station is located at the intersection of Jiuxianqiao Road and Wanhong Road in Jiuxianqiao Subdistrict of Chaoyang District.
 The platform for Line 12 is located at the east side of the crossing of Jiuxianqiao Road and Wanhong Road, and the platform for Line 14 will be located on Wanhong West Street.

 Exits

 There are 3 exits for Line 12, lettered A, B, and C. Exits A and C have accessible elevators.
 Line 14 is currently in the stage of a reserved station (except for the transfer passageway built by Line 12, everything else is still in a state of suspension).
 The station of Line 14 plans to set up two exits on the northeast side of Wanhong West Street.